 Subd.
 3. Bond.
-A mobile sports betting operator or mobile sports betting platform provider shall be required to post a bond, securities, or an irrevocable letter of credit in an amount the commissioner deems necessary after taking into consideration the amount of the mobile sports betting operator's cash reserves, to protect the financial interests of people wagering on sporting events.
+A racetrack, mobile sports betting operator, or mobile sports betting platform provider shall be required to post a bond, securities, or an irrevocable letter of credit in an amount the commissioner deems necessary after taking into consideration the amount of the mobile sports betting operator's cash reserves, to protect the financial interests of people wagering on sporting events.
 If securities are deposited or an irrevocable letter of credit filed, the securities or letter of credit must be of a type or in the form provided under section 349A.07, subdivision 5, paragraphs (b) and (c).

 Sec.
-16. [299L.51] INTEGRITY MONITORING.
+18. [299L.51] INTEGRITY MONITORING.

-Each mobile sports betting operator or mobile sports betting platform provider must contract with a licensed independent integrity monitoring provider in order to identify any unusual betting activity or patterns that may indicate a need for further investigation.
-The commissioner shall establish minimum standards requiring each mobile sports betting operator or mobile sports betting platform provider to participate in the monitoring system as part of that licensee's minimum internal control standards.
+Each racetrack, mobile sports betting operator, or mobile sports betting platform provider must contract with a licensed independent integrity monitoring provider in order to identify any unusual betting activity or patterns that may indicate a need for further investigation.
+The commissioner shall establish minimum standards requiring each racetrack, mobile sports betting operator, or mobile sports betting platform provider to participate in the monitoring system as part of that licensee's minimum internal control standards.
 The commissioner shall immediately report any suspicious wagering to the appropriate state or federal authorities.

 Sec.
-17. [299L.55] INSPECTION AND AUDITING OF LICENSEES.
+19. [299L.55] INSPECTION AND AUDITING OF LICENSEES.

 Subdivision 1.
 Inspection.
 The commissioner, the commissioner of revenue, and the director are authorized to inspect the accounting records of licensees at any time provided the licensee is given notice at least 24 hours before the inspection.
-This provision only applies to mobile sports betting operations and does not authorize the inspection of records related to Tribal gaming operations, Tribal governmental records, or Class III sports betting operations conducted exclusively on Indian Lands.
+This provision only applies to mobile sports betting operations and the records of a racetrack that relate to sports betting and does not authorize the inspection of records related to Tribal gaming operations, Tribal governmental records, or Class III sports betting operations conducted exclusively on Indian Lands.

 Subd.
 2. Annual audit.
-To ensure compliance with this chapter and rules adopted under this chapter, a mobile sports betting operator must contract with an independent third party to perform a financial audit, consistent with the standards established by the Public Company Accounting Oversight Board or using the Statements on Accounting standards issued by the Audit Standards Board of the American Institute of Certified Public Accountants.
-The mobile sports betting operator must submit the audit to the commissioner for examination and inspection within 120 days of the end of its fiscal year.
+To ensure compliance with this chapter and rules adopted under this chapter, a mobile sports betting operator and racetrack must contract with an independent third party to perform a financial audit, consistent with the standards established by the Public Company Accounting Oversight Board or using the Statements on Accounting standards issued by the Audit Standards Board of the American Institute of Certified Public Accountants.
+The mobile sports betting operator and racetrack must submit the audit to the commissioner for examination and inspection within 120 days of the end of its fiscal year.

 Sec.
-18. [299L.60] LICENSE VIOLATIONS; ENFORCEMENT.
+20. [299L.60] LICENSE VIOLATIONS; ENFORCEMENT.